arthursiq5/arthursiq5/README.md

 My hobbies are write to [Quack Redação][quack]🖋, watch live coding at YouTube and Twitch TV and build simple projects to test a concept, an idea, solve a problem or just for fun.

-I'm currently working at OneWeb, but I keep studying and perfecting my skills.
+I'm currently working at OneWeb, but I keep studying and inproving my skills.

 My favorite languages are: